Dallas’ Frank Lloyd Wright Skyscraper — 1946

 The Frank Lloyd Wright drawing of the proposed Rogers Lacy Hotel is from the cover of the Spring 2009 issue of Legacies: A History Journal for Dallas and North Central Texas.
 Charles T. Marshall’s extremely entertaining article, “Where Dallas Once Stood: Frank Lloyd Wright and the Rogers Lacy Hotel,” is in this issue, and it’s a great read, illustrated with photos of the key players and additional architectural drawings of the hotel; you can read the full article here.

 Wright’s biggest champion in Dallas was legendary Dallas Morning News critic John Rosenfield (he and Wright were also personal friends).
-His articles on the proposed Rogers Lacy hotel appeared in the DMN, and several are accessible in PDFs, as noted below:
+His articles on the proposed Rogers Lacy hotel appeared in the DMN, including the ones listed below:

 Click picture for larger image.